aotta/PiRTO/README.md

 Assembly notes:
 Use only 74lvc245 IC, not LVC ones are not 3,3 tolerant and may damage your Pico.

 Solder the microSD arduino shields on BOTTOM of the board.
+Cut the pin to avoid they touche the Pico board on other sides.

 Error codes (number of led flashes every second then 2 seconds pause):